 17.2.
 Data revision - practice

-No revisions of 2022 data except for preliminary data on (employer) enterprise deaths for 2021.
+There were no revisions of 2023 data except for preliminary data on (employer) enterprise deaths for reference year 2022 and the preliminary data on high growth (reference year 2023).

 Relative Mean Absolute Revisions are shown in 17.2.1.